banyek/encifs/INSTALL.md

     make integration

-The compilation process creates two executables, encfs and encfsctl in the encfs directory.
+The compilation process creates two executables, encifs and encifsctl in the encifs directory.
 You can install to in a system directory via:

     make install